cloud-native-toolkit/image-cli-tools/README.md

 To run this image, the following tools are required:

-- `Docker` - kinda obvious, but since we are running a Docker image, you need to have the tool available
+- `docker` cli
+- `docker` backend - Docker Desktop, colima, etc

 ### Running the client

 Start the client to use it.

-- To run the `icclient` container:
+- To run the `toolkit` container:

     ```bash
-    docker run -itd --name icclient garagecatalyst/ibm-garage-cli-tools
+    docker run -itd --name toolkit quay.io/cloudnativetoolkit/cli-tools
     ```

-    This  assumes the image's default name, `ibm-garage-cli-tools`.

-Once the client is running in the backgroud, use it by opening a shell in it.
+Once the client is running in the background, use it by opening a shell in it.

-- To use the `icclient` container, exec shell into it:
+- To use the `toolkit` container, exec shell into it:

     ```bash
-    docker exec -it icclient /bin/bash
+    docker exec -it toolkit /bin/bash
     ```

     Your terminal is now in the container.